eltonlaw/tui-1password/README.md

 ## Quickstart

 This is a tui wrapper around the 1password CLI, so [that needs to be installed first](https://1password.com/downloads/command-line/).

+Running `tui-1password` will prompt you for your master password if you're signing in for the first time.

-Pipe the token to a file
+Alternatively, you can pipe the token to a file

 	mkdir -p ~/.tui-1password
     op signin my > ~/.tui-1password/token